A Preference-Driven Methodology for High-Quality Solidity Code Generation: Experimental Setup

 \subsection{Implementation}

-We implement our experimental pipeline using Python with PyTorch~\cite{paszke2019pytorch} and the Huggingface library~\cite{huggingface} for model loading and inference.
+We implement our experimental pipeline using Python with PyTorch~\cite{paszke2019pytorch} and the Hugging Face library~\cite{huggingface} for model loading and inference.
 Our implementation supports 16 state-of-the-art LLMs ranging from 6.7B to 671B parameters, including both general-purpose and code-specialized models.

 \textit{Model Configuration.} For RQ-1 baseline evaluation, we utilize models in their pretrained state, including DeepSeek-V3 (671B, accessed via API), GPT-4o and GPT-4o-mini (API access), and local models such as Qwen2.5-Coder (7B/32B), DeepSeek-Coder (6.7B/33B), CodeLlama (7B/34B), and others as detailed in Table~\ref{tab:studied_llm}.
 For RQ-2 and RQ-3 experiments, we select Qwen-7B as our base model due to its strong performance in the baseline evaluation, making it a promising candidate for further fine-tuning under our computational constraints.